swansonmp/mdconvert/test.md

 How about an ordered list?

-1. Why certainly?
+1. Why certainly!
 2. This one is a little hacky
 3. But it is working nonetheless!

-Here's a link:
+Then a link:

 Links can be [inline](https://hoogle.haskell.org)!